dkinneyBU/dkinney.github.io/_pages/about.md

 I grew up on Long Island in the 60s and 70s and entered the U.S. Navy after graduating from High School.
 I earned an Associate's degree in General Science from the State University of New York while serving.
-I've traveled around quite a bit, working for a number of different companies in different roles-- Tennessee, California, Pennsylvania, Connecticut, Maryland Michigan and now Georgia, in positions such as Director of Information Systems, Technical Support Manager, Full Stack Developer and Data Scientist.
+I've traveled around quite a bit, working for a number of different companies in different roles-- Tennessee, California, Pennsylvania, Connecticut, Maryland, Michigan and now Georgia, in positions such as Director of Information Systems, Technical Support Manager, Full Stack Developer and Data Scientist.

 As I moved around, I attended Universities wherever I happened to be living--Lock Haven State University